utopia-php/database/README.md

 - `$createdAt` - the document creation date, this attribute is automatically set when the document is created.
 - `$updatedAt` - the document update date, this attribute is automatically set when the document is updated.
 - `$collection` - an attribute containing the name of the collection the document is stored in.
 - `$permissions` - an attribute containing an array of strings.
 Each string represent a specific action and role.
-If your user obtains that role for that action he will have access for this document.
+If your user obtains that role for that action they will have access for this document.

 ### Attribute Types